Austinkuria/attendance-system/documentation.md

    - Referential integrity
    - Anti-spoofing measures

-1. Client Applications (Frontend Routes & API Endpoints):
+1. Client Applications (Frontend Routes & Application Programming Interface (API) Endpoints):
    These represent the different user interfaces through which users interact with the system.

    a) Student Portal: